European Measles Outbreak Could Spread To The United States

 “It’s the main factor leading to the outbreaks,” said Anca Padararu of the European Commission in Brussels.
 “It’s unacceptable to have in the 21st century diseases that should have been and could have been eradicated.”

-That was the case in the United States in 2000, when federal officials declared that measles had been eradicated in the U.S. Before the vaccine became available in 1963, the United States suffered 3-4 million cases annually.
+That was the case in the United States in 2000, when federal officials declared that measles had been eradicated in the U.S. Before the vaccine became available in 1963, the United States suffered 3 to 4 million cases annually.
 The success of the vaccine seems to also be part of its undoing.

 “People don’t see them and so they forget about them or they think the diseases don’t exist anymore,” said Dr. Jeffrey D. Klausner, a professor of medical and public health at UCLA.
 “They don’t realize their child is at risk for measles, meningitis, encephalitis, and permanent brain damage.”